Ewelina179/filmography_app/README.md

 ## To do:

-Possibility to save favorite actors and get a newsletter about new movies which they appeared.
+- Possibility to save favorite actors and get a newsletter about new movies which they appeared.
-Add APScheduler module to schedule tasks on production environment (deployed on Heroku).
+- Apply APScheduler module to schedule tasks on production environment (deployed on Heroku).